bitloops/bitloops/README.md

 ## Backend-as-a-Service - Why should I care?

-- [x] **Magic Sync**: Your frontend is connected and synced with your backend even during development allowing for seamless integration (think of GraphQL Apollo on steroids)
+- [x] **InstantSync**: Your frontend is connected and synced with your backend even during development allowing for seamless integration (think of GraphQL Apollo on steroids)
 - [x] **Realtime Everything**: Receive events on your frontend with a single line of code and turn all your databases into “realtime” ones
 - [x] **10x Productivity**: Creating APIs and backends just became 10 times faster as we take care of all the boilerplate and infrastructure
 - [x] **Authentication**: Authentication with a single line of code